pypa/gh-action-pypi-publish/README.md

 ```

 > [!NOTE]
-> Try to avoid enabling this setting where possible.
+> Pro tip: try to avoid enabling this setting where possible.
 If you
 > have steps for publishing to both PyPI and TestPyPI, consider only using
 > it for the latter, having the former fail loudly on duplicates.